saraserafino/Statistics_NumericalIntegration_2.0/README.md

 #### What's new
 Scrivi quali metodi sono piu veloci.
-Annotazione degli output dell'integrazione con scipy su jupyter notebook:
+Annotazione degli output vari su jupyter notebook:
 Compare the integration of x^3 in [0,1]
 The integration with SciPy gives 0.25308641975308643 test_Trapezoidal_py executed in 0.00015401840209960938 seconds.